UCSB-AMPLab/telar/README.md

 For inspiration, browse the [example site](https://ampl.clair.ucsb.edu/telar) to see this structure in action.
 More sites built with Telar will be available soon in our directory.

-Once you're ready, choose one of the two workflows below based on your needs and technical knowledge.
+Once you're ready, choose one of the workflows below based on your needs and technical knowledge.

+### Content Management Options

+Telar offers two ways to manage your exhibition content:

+#### CSV Files (Default)
+Edit CSV files directly in your repository using GitHub's web interface or a local text editor.
+This approach provides full control and works entirely through GitHub.

+#### Google Sheets (Optional)
+Manage content through a familiar spreadsheet interface with helper scripts for validation and formatting.
+Ideal for teams or those who prefer spreadsheet editing.
+See [`docs/google_sheets_integration/README.md`](docs/google_sheets_integration/README.md) for setup instructions.

+---

 ### Track 1: GitHub Web Interface Only (Recommended for Storytellers)